tttapa/batmat/README.md

 Batmat is used as the linear algebra backend for the [Cyqlone](https://github.com/kul-optec/cyqlone) solver, where it is used to perform vectorized operations across multiple stages in an optimal control problem.

+To enable vectorization, batmat stores batches of small matrices in an interleaved “compact” format in memory, where the corresponding elements of all matrices in a batch are stored together, as shown in the figure below (for a batch size of two).
+Custom linear algebra routines then operate on all matrices in a batch simultaneously using SIMD instructions.
+These routines are built on top of highly optimized micro-kernels.

 <p align="center">
 <picture>